 Faucets are just that, drips of coin which are available for menial tasks, some as simple as just proving you are a human with a CAPTCHA challenge, they are timed so that you can only get a reward at set intervals but doing this over and over can add up to a good amount.
 There are many faucets available to use on the interweb.

 Some like me collect coins of all sorts from many different projects, blockchain technologies as well as emerging new ways of doing things, this is risky but worth doing as those worthless coins could moon in an instant, just beware you don’t end up as a bagholder with ever more coins that lose more and more value in the ongoing hope they will eventually go up in value.
-This is a common affliction, welcome to the club ;P
+This is a common affliction, welcome to the club.

 There are many services available to part you with your hard owned cryptocurrency, lending platforms are prevalent but be wary of these as there is no real guarantee what you put in you can get back.
-A more guaranteed route would be with EFI ETH ERC20 platforms such as Uniswap/Sushiswap and others where you can connect your Ethereum wallet in order to prop up a market with some returns possible, but it can go the other way – you can lose out just as easily whilst actively chasing potential gains – if taking part in ETH smart contracts, be sure you are swapping or placing collateral to the correct contract address, anyone can make a token and purport is as a legitimate branded one but they could very well be fake tokens and have nothing to do with a legitimate project.
+A more guaranteed route would be with EFI ETH ERC20 platforms such as Uniswap/Sushiswap and others where you can connect your Ethereum wallet in order to prop up a market with some returns possible, but it can go the other way – you can lose out just as easily whilst actively chasing potential gains – if taking part in ETH smart contracts, be sure you are swapping or placing collateral to the correct contract address, anyone can make a token and purport is as a legitimate branded one but they could very well be fake tokens for a legitimate project.

 Trading is very simple > buy low sell high, rinse and repeat.
 There are many factors you need to take into account and you must also be stalwart and strong in your decisions.
 Cryptocurrency is very volatile and so good gains, as well as big losses, are very possible, in the blink of an eye.
 Trading can be short or long term, even futures if you are confident of longevity, bear in mind that balances you might deposit could be locked up for a long time, if the markets dump you can easily watch your money go right down the drain – but if you don’t try you will never know – just be careful 🙂

-Masternodes are special always online wallet nodes that help secure cryptocurrency networks that support them, they offer extra layers of security as well as voting and governance – for their support Masternodes receive rewards from transactions as well as the network they help secure in the form of Masternode rewards, these are awarded randomly across the nodes on the network and their owners – the more masternodes on the network the less rewards there are to go around so it is best practice to get in on these projects early if they have a viable and real use.
+Masternodes are special always online wallet nodes that help secure cryptocurrency networks that support them, they offer extra layers of security as well as voting and governance – for their support Masternodes receive rewards from transactions as well as the network they help secure in the form of Masternode rewards, these are awarded randomly across the nodes on the network and their owners – the more masternodes on the network the fewer rewards there are to go around so it is best practice to get in on these projects early if they have a viable and real use.

-Not all cryptocurrency coins need or support Masternodes but there are many that do including Dash that cost many thousands of dollars for the collateral, there are lots of cheaper entry Masternodes to choose from but again, do your research to see if the particular project is even real, viable and has any sort of future before investing.
+Not all cryptocurrency coins need or support Masternodes but there are many that do including Dash that costs many thousands of dollars for the collateral, there are lots of cheaper entry Masternodes to choose from but again, do your research to see if the particular project is even real, viable and has any sort of future before investing.

 Sharenodes (partial Masternode shares)